 Research is needed on all putative modified risk products; products used to treat tobacco addiction; and e-cigarettes.
 Research is also needed to inform the creation of tobacco product standards and to assess consumer perceptions of tobacco product labeling and advertising.
-FDA's scientific framework for regulation of tobacco products includes 1) Toxicity: constituents, formulation and product design including in vitro, in vivo and human laboratory and clinical trial analyses; 2) Pharmacological addiction potential; 3) Abuse liability, i.e., use intensity and factors affecting use intensity in humans including product appeal, consumer perception, marketing and social influences; 4) After-market prevalence of use and health outcomes; and 5) Price and availability.
+FDA's scientific framework for regulation of tobacco products includes 1) Toxicity: constituents, formulation and product design including in vitro, in vivo and human laboratory and clinical trial analyses; 2)

+Pharmacological addiction potential; 3) Abuse liability, i.e., use intensity and factors affecting use intensity in humans including product appeal, consumer perception, marketing and social influences; 4) After-market prevalence of use and health outcomes; and 5) Price and availability.

-- How consumers may smoke de-nicotinized cigarettes differently - The regulation of cigars, especially small cigars and cigarillos - Cigarette design features other than nicotine that may contribute to its reinforcing effect - FDA graphic and 1-800-Quit-Now warning labels - The risk/benefit of low nitrosamine tobacco products - The results of targeted marketing of putative modified risk products, e.g., e-cigarettes, etc. - Whether de-nicotinized cigarettes are an effective cessation tool - How information regarding tobacco product constituents are best tailored to various sub-populations such as low SES, ethnic/cultural groups, youth, LGBT, and others - The impact of trade agreements on regulation
+- How consumers may smoke de-nicotinized cigarettes differently - Do electronic candy flavored hookah's lead youth to adopt other tobacco products? - Electronic nicotine delivery devices (ENDS) as vehicles to new tobacco addiction versus cessation. - Cigarette design features other than nicotine that may contribute to its reinforcing effect - The risk/benefit of low nitrosamine tobacco products - The results of targeted marketing of putative modified risk products, e.g., e-cigarettes, etc. - Whether de-nicotinized cigarettes are an effective cessation tool - How information regarding tobacco product constituents are best tailored to various sub-populations such as low SES, ethnic/cultural groups, youth, LGBT, and others - The impact of trade agreements on regulation